 - Install yarn using official shell script

 - Install yarn using official PPA

 You can choose any of the 3 methods to install yarn package manager on your system.

-Yarn package is available to install with NPM.
-You can simply use npm command as following to install Yarn globally.
-To install yarn for current project only just remove -g option from command.
+The yarn package is available to install with NPM.
+You can simply use the npm command as follows to install Yarn globally.
+To install yarn for the current project only just remove the -g option from the command.

 sudo npm install yarn -g

 Check the installed version:

 Yarn also provides a shell script for installation.
 This is the most recommended way to install Yarn on a Linux system.
 This script downloads the yarn archive and extracts it under the .yarn directory under your home directory.
 Also, set the PATH environment variable.